Canopy Care and Maintenance ABC - Part One

 It is not only important to clean your canopy correctly but to also dry it correctly.
 The canopy should be stretched out so that it can dry completely without water being trapped in the nooks and crannies of the fabric as mold and mildew grow in warm, dark, moist areas.
 Folding the canopy or balling it up to dry creates these areas destroying the fabric with mold and mildew.
 Once the canopy is completely dry it can be folded along the existing creases and put into its case.
 This will ensure that the canopy does not become distorted.
 If you have a tent model with walls and overhangs, they can be treated the same way to ensure that the tent remains clean without discoloration or mold.

 Additional Care to the Frame

 Not only does the canopy needs to be tended to but also your canopy frame needs to be cleaned as well.
 For safety reasons your canopy frame should be completely set up when you are cleaning it, as well as on solid ground.
-When cleaning the frame of your custom tent or canopy consult the manual to ensure that the cleaning will not degrade the integrity of the frame by causing rust.
-After cleaning the frame, be sure to ensure that the frame is completely dry before putting it away.
-A silicone sealant is also a good idea to be used each time the canopy is used to help ensure that the metal is protected from the elements.
+When cleaning the frame of your custom tent or canopy, consult the manual to ensure that the cleaning will not degrade the integrity of the frame by causing rust.
+After cleaning the frame, make sure that the frame is completely dry before putting it away.
+It is also a good idea to use a silicone sealant each time the canopy is used to help ensure that the metal is protected from the elements.

-To keep your frame stable you will want to tight all screws and fasteners as it will help prevent wobbling as well as ensuring a perfect fit for the canopy.
-Do not over tighten the screws as this can strip the threads resulting in an unstable frame.
+To keep your frame stable you will want to tighten all screws and fasteners as it will help prevent wobbling as well as ensuring a perfect fit for the canopy.
+Do not over-tighten the screws as this can strip the threads resulting in an unstable frame.
 The tighten of the screws and fasteners should be done each time you wash the frame as well as during set up of the canopy and after taking the canopy down.